An Adventure Begins

 A Change Of Plan

-After almost three years of not travelling overseas due to Covid, I have been looking forward after Easter to my first trip and flights to visit and discover a handful of European cities.
+After almost three years of not travelling overseas due to COVID-19, I have been looking forward after Easter to my first trip and flights to visit and discover a handful of European cities.

 With so many other plans made and hotels booked, I wasn’t going to let a mere flesh wound get in the way of this long-overdue adventure, so rather than cancel everything I decided to undertake this trip by rail.
 The best way to do this was to invest in an Interrail pass allowing me the freedom to travel on a select number of days within a certain timeframe.

 Having booked I soon became super excited as this was going to be no ordinary trip.
-I was suddenly transporting myself back to my youth and that desire to travel on a shoestring and discover our European neighbours on an interrailing adventure while letting the train take the strain.
+I was suddenly transporting myself back to my youth and that desire to travel on a shoestring and discover our European neighbours including France, Belgium and Germany on an interrailing adventure while letting the train take the strain.

 I no longer needed to consider baggage restrictions, airport parking or Fastrak through the airport as on this journey I will be on a fast track straight into the heart of my destinations.